LarsNorlander/dev-diary/README.md

 ### 6:26 PM

 I've figured that I was starting to take up too much time on my tribute because I was doing something that was waaaaay too complicated for my level.
 So I've decided to fork the project and replace it's content.
 This time around, it's a tribute to Elon Musk.
 I've read his biography a while back and I thought, "He's a pretty cool dude.
 I could probably do a tribute to him instead."

+## June 26, 2018

+### 7:55 AM

+Today I spent my time trying to format the tribute, it's getting closer to what I'd like.
+I think last I'd do would be to make it more responsive and fit for desktop.